cvdlab/LinearAlgebraicRepresentation.jl/docs/src/mapper.md

 ![](./images/grids.png)
 > **Figure 1:** Cellular 3-complexes, slightly exploded: (a) cuboidal mesh; (b) simplicial mesh.

 So, the mapped domain produces a curved manifold in 2D or 3D space.
-To obtain a closed curved surface, i.e. a manifold-without-boundary, as in the case of a 2-sphere in 3D, or of the toroidal surface in 3D, a suitable identification of oincident mapped points is performed.
+To obtain a closed curved surface, i.e. a manifold-without-boundary, as in the case of a 2-sphere in 3D, or of the toroidal surface in 3D, a suitable identification of coincident mapped points is performed.

 ### Basics of LAR models